Dolly (Fauré): Analysis

 Allegro.
 The suite ends with a Spanish dance, a lively and picturesque piece of scene-painting, in the style of España by Fauré's friend Emmanuel Chabrier.

 Premiere and later versions

 The first public performance of the suite was given by Alfred Cortot and Édouard Risler in 1898.
 Fauré himself enjoyed taking part in performances of the work, not only in public but en famille with the young children of his friends.
 The photograph opposite shows the composer playing the secondo part to the primo of the young Mlle Lombard, daughter of his host and hostess at Trevano, Lake Lugano, in 1913.

 Cortot arranged the work for solo piano in 1899, and in 1906 Henri Rabaud orchestrated the work for full symphony orchestra.
-This version received its first public performance conducted by Léon Jehin in Monte Carlo in December 1906, and this was later used to accompany "an ingenious ballet" with a story by Louis Laloy at the Théâtre des Arts in Paris.
+This version received its first public performance conducted by Léon Jehin in Monte Carlo in December, 1906, and was later used to accompany "an ingenious ballet" with a story by Louis Laloy at the Théâtre des Arts in Paris.

-The harpist Carlos Salzedo arranged Dolly for his Trio de Lutèce, which consisted of flute, 'cello and harp.
-His arrangement was transcribed to performing parts by the members of Trio Lyra of Canada.
-The 'cello part was transcribed for viola, and this new arrangement was premiered in Pittsburgh, Pennsylvania on June 16, 1993.
-A commercial recording of the work was released on the Opening Day Recordings label in 1997.